 - clients (optional): The number of clients that should execute the provided tasks.
-If you specify this property, Rally will only use as many clients as you have defined on the parallel element (see examples)! - warmup-time-period (optional, defaults to 0): Allows to define a default value for all tasks of the parallel element. - time-period (optional, no default value if not specified): Allows to define a default value for all tasks of the parallel element. - warmup-iterations (optional, defaults to 0): Allows to define a default value for all tasks of the parallel element. - iterations (optional, defaults to 1): Allows to define a default value for all tasks of the parallel element. - tasks (mandatory): Defines a list of tasks that should be executed concurrently.
-Each task in the list can define the same properties as defined above.
+If you specify this property, Rally will only use as many clients as you have defined on the parallel element (see examples)! - warmup-time-period (optional, defaults to 0): Allows to define a default value for all tasks of the parallel element. - time-period (optional, no default value if not specified): Allows to define a default value for all tasks of the parallel element. - warmup-iterations (optional, defaults to 0): Allows to define a default value for all tasks of the parallel element. - iterations (optional, defaults to 1): Allows to define a default value for all tasks of the parallel element. - completed-by (optional): Allows to define the name of one task in the tasks list.
+As soon as this task has completed, the whole parallel task structure is considered completed.
+If this property is not explicitly defined, the parallel task structure is considered completed as soon as all its subtasks have completed.
+A task is completed if and only if all associated clients have completed execution. - tasks (mandatory): Defines a list of tasks that should be executed concurrently.
+Each task in the list can define the following properties that have been defined above: clients, warmup-time-period, time-period, warmup-iterations and iterations.